CALÇOTS: CATALAN SPRING ONION!

 Keep grabbing the calçot by the green leaves, lift up your arm and aim the calçot at your mouth.
 Be careful with the sauce drops!

-So you see, eating calçots is a fun (but a bit messy) tradition!
+As you see, eating calçots is a fun (but a bit messy) tradition!

 AND BONUS!
 Where can you eat calçots when you come to Barcelona?